 How do I begin?

 If you have a persistent spinal or joint condition, or are returning to exercise after suffering an injury, you are an appropriate candidate for one of our gym programs run by our rehabilitation practitioners.

 During the initial consultation we will assess your condition, complete baseline measures and discuss your options for exercise therapy.
 The focus is to determine which form of exercise therapy will be best for you.
 We may need to teach you some new movement strategies, modify your current exercise regime as well as develop strength, fitness and flexibility using the equipment in the gymnasium.

 Depending on your ability, confidence and injury, our practitioners will determine the level of supervision you require to continue your transitional rehabilitation program within our gymnasium.

-Our gymnasium is designed to help you become independent with your exercise regime; hence there are no long term contracts or sign up fees.
+Our gymnasium is designed to help you become independent with your exercise regime.

 To make an appointment for a gymnasium assessment, please phone 9596 7211 and speak to our reception team.